 - Stage two – the replacement of that expander with permanent implants.

-A third stage sometimes takes place where fat from the patient’s hips or flanks is removed and injected into the upper breasts.
+A third stage sometimes occurs, where fat from the patient’s hips or flanks is removed and injected into the upper breasts.

 For women to undergo this procedure, they must fall under the following requirements: